-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS (Continued) Years Ended December 31, 2014 and 2015 and Unaudited Three Months Ended March 31, 2015 and 2016
+Years Ended December 31, 2014 and 2015 and Unaudited Three Months Ended March 31, 2015 and 2016

 Pursuant to the 3SBio License, the Company is required to use commercially reasonable efforts to develop and commercialize a product containing pegsiticase or a related compound.
 If the Company does not commercialize any such product in a particular country in Asia, Africa or South America within 48 months after approval of any such product in the U.S. or a major European country, then 3SBio will have the right to do so, but only until the Company commercializes a product combining the Company's SVP technology with any such compound in such country.
 The Company has paid to 3SBio an aggregate of \$1.0 million in upfront and milestone-based payments under the 3SBio License.
 The Company is required to make future payments to 3SBio contingent upon the occurrence of events related to the achievement of clinical and regulatory approval milestones of up to an aggregate of \$21.0 million for products containing the Company's SVP technology, and up to an aggregate of \$41.5 million for products without the Company's SVP technology.
-The Company is also required to pay 3SBio tiered royalties on annual worldwide net sales (on a country-by-country and product-by-product basis) related to the pegsiticase component of products at percentages ranging from the low-to-mid single digits for products containing the Company's SVP technology.
-The Company will pay these royalties to 3SBio, subject to specified reductions, on a country-by-country and product-by-is of no more than ten percentage points from the mid-single digits to low double-digits for products without the Company's SVP technology.
-The Company will pay these royalties to 3SBio, subject to specified number of years from the first commercial sale of such product have expired in that country, or (ii) a specified number of years from the first commercial sale of such product have expired in that country, or (ii) a specified number of years from the first commercial sale of such product in such country.
+The Company is also required to pay 3SBio tiered royalties on annual worldwide net sales (on a country-by-country and product-by-product basis) related to the pegsiticase component of products at percentages ranging from the low-to-mid single digits for products containing the Company's SVP technology, and a range of no more than ten percentage points from the mid-single digits to low double-digits for products without the Company's SVP technology.
+The Company will pay these royalties to 3SBio, subject to specified reductions, on a country-by-country and product-by-product basis until the later of (i) the date that all of the patent rights for that product have expired in that country, or (ii) a specified number of years from the first commercial sale of such product in such country.